Maxwell House

 Maxwell House is an American brand of coffee manufactured by a like-named division of Kraft Heinz in North America and JDE Peet's in the rest of the world.
 Introduced in 1892 by wholesale grocer Joel Owsley Cheek, it was named in honor of the Maxwell House Hotel in Nashville, Tennessee, which was its first major customer.
 For nearly 100 years, until the late 1980s, it was the highest-selling coffee brand in the United States.
 The company's slogan is "Good to the last drop," which is often incorporated into its logo and is printed on its labels.

-Maxwell House coffee has been owned and produced by several companies, starting with Cheek's company, Nashville Coffee and Manufacturing Company, then followed by General Foods, and Kraft Foods Inc.
+Maxwell House coffee has been owned and produced by several companies, starting with Cheek's company, Nashville Coffee and Manufacturing Company, then followed by General Foods and Kraft Foods Inc.

+On September 25, 2025, Kraft Heinz announced that Maxwell House would temporarily rebrand as "Maxwell Apartment" to celebrate National Coffee Day on September 29, offered consumers with a 12-month "lease" of the coffee to stock up for the year.
+The Maxwell Apartment-branded coffee was only sold on Amazon as a package of four 27.5 oz canisters, and the regular Maxwell House-branded coffee was still available at grocery stores and other online stores.

 History

 Early origins

-In 1884 Joel Cheek moved to Nashville and met Roger Nolley Smith, a British coffee broker.
+In 1884, Joel Cheek moved to Nashville and met Roger Nolley Smith, a British coffee broker.
 He was said to be able to tell the origin of a coffee simply by smelling the green beans.
 Over the next few years, the two worked on finding the perfect blend.
-In 1892 Cheek approached the food buyer for the Maxwell House Hotel and gave him 20 pounds of his special blend for free.
+In 1892, Cheek approached the food buyer for the Maxwell House Hotel and gave him 20 pounds of his special blend for free.
 After a few days, the coffee was gone, and the hotel returned to using its usual brand.
 But after hearing complaints from patrons and others who liked Cheek's coffee better, the hotel bought Cheek's blend exclusively.
 After six months, the hotel agreed to allow Cheek to name his coffee after his first big sale.

 Inspired by his success, Cheek resigned from his job as a coffee broker and, with partner Maxwell Colbourne, formed a wholesale grocery distributor known as the "Nashville Coffee and Manufacturing Company".
 They specialized in coffee, with Maxwell House Coffee, as it came to be known, as the central brand.
 Later, the Nashville Coffee and Manufacturing Company was renamed as the "Cheek-Neal Coffee Company".
 Over the next several years, the Maxwell House Coffee brand became a well-respected name that set it apart from the competition.